By Barry Broman

 Teo Pin said asking to contact Chin Peng aroused immediate suspicion in the Camerons, a longtime stronghold of the CPM.
 The Moonlight Cottage, where Thompson was a guest, had at one time been a local headquarters of the CPM.
 Staff members were CPM sympathisers at the time he stayed there.

-1967 was a bad time for an ageing American with a background in intelligence gathering to seek out the most wanted man in Malaysia.
+The year 1967 was a bad time for an ageing American with a background in intelligence gathering to seek out the most wanted man in Malaysia.
 The communist struggle was not over.
 A second “Emergency” began a year later and did not end until the Malay communists surrendered in 1989.
 Thompson was put under surveillance while the CPM checked his background.
 They learned that the American had been an intelligence officer during World War II.
 He was suspected of being a spy.

 At the time, communication was difficult for the CPM.
 They lacked radios and relied on couriers to carry messages among disparate groups around Malaysia and their border headquarters in Betong, Thailand.
 Each CPM cell was pretty much on its own and handled security issues themselves.
 A decision was likely made locally, and Thompson killed during his Easter Day walk in 1967.
 The CPM made sure that no physical evidence was found.